buxtronix/am43/README.md

-# AM43  blind controller for ESP32
+# AM43 blind controller library for ESP32

+*** Update June 18: The code is now structured as a library, see 'Getting started' instructions below ***

-A proxy that allows you to control AM43 style blind controllers via MQTT, using an ESP32 device's built-in Bluetooth radio.
+A library and example sketch that allows you to control AM43 style blind controllers using an ESP32 device's built-in Bluetooth radio.

+Included is an example sketch to perform control and monitoring via MQTT.

 These blind and rollershade controllers are sold under various names, including Zemismart, A-OK and all use the "Blind Engine" app.

 Feel free to send PRs.

-## Overview
+## MQTTBlinds example overview

 This sketch will scan for and auto-connect to any AM43 devices in range, then provide MQTT topics to control and get status from them.

+Note that the Arduino ESP32 integration only supports connecting to a maximum of 3 bluetooth devices.
+See below if you have more.

 The following MQTT topis are published to: